 My motive is to temporarily blind myself.
 I want to force my other senses to come to the forefront by deliberately not allowing myself to see my surroundings.
 In order to smell, I must burrow my nose into a leaf.
 This means I need to lean into a branch to get up close to the leaves.

 I take a long gulp of forest air, a perfume so sweet that no factory could duplicate it.
 And finally, after I have spent minutes immersed in the forest, I like to pop my eyes open and look up toward the sky.

 It is a technicolor color that is rendered in front of me.
 The trees look more vibrant than any Cezanne painting in my forest wild.
 A kaleidoscope of colors—Dartmouth green, moss green, pine green, fern green—swirl in front of my eyes.
 And the shock to my system of awe and wonder which I feel is extreme.

 My time spent at Black Hills Regional Park rejuvenated me.
 To quote Thoreau, “I took a walk in the woods and came out taller than the trees.”

 Located in Boyds, Maryland, Black Hills Regional Park spreads over 2,000 acres.
-It offer wild spaces as well as pristine picnic areas with green space with a dog run, fishing pier and boat rentals, plus trails, playgrounds and picnic shelters.
+It offers wild spaces as well as pristine picnic areas with green space with a dog run, fishing pier, and boat rentals, plus trails, playgrounds, and picnic shelters.
 There is a Visitors Center which at some point will resume a variety of nature programs and interpretative tours that highlight the natural and historical resources of this park, such as a naturalist-led tour on the pontoon boat Kingfisher.
 Montgomery County Parks are working towards entering Phase 2.

 There are many resources to locate a “Forest wild” near you.
 I recommend www.FindYourPark.com which allows you to search by your zip code for parks near you.